wiseman/mefingram/README.md

 -----------

-To see the 10 most common 6-grams from ask.metafilter.com (the values after the `-t` and `-F` options are literal tab characters that you can insert in bash by pressing CTRL-V then TAB):
+To see the 10 most common 6-grams from ask.metafilter.com (the values after the `-t` and `-F` options are literal tab characters inside single quotes--you can insert a literal tab by pressing CTRL-V then TAB):

 ```
 $ cat ~/data/ngram_askme_overall.txt |